Music plays a central role in the life of the Vaughan and the School takes great pride in the very high standards of the music-making.

 Key Stage Three

 At Key Stage Three boys are taught music in half-size classes (averaging 14 boys).
-This allows the individual attention necessary to be given.
 All music lessons are practical and there is a focus on the development of performing and composing skills, alongside developing musical understanding and knowledge.

 Key Stage Four